UoB-HPC/hpc-course-getting-started/2_Modules.md

 gcc version 7.1.0 (GCC)
 ```

-Loading the `languages/gcc-7.1.0` module has put the installation directory of the version 7.1.0 at the front of the system's path, so binaries and libraries are not searched here first, effectively _hiding_ the system version.
+Loading the `languages/gcc-7.1.0` module has put the installation directory of the version 7.1.0 at the front of the system's path, so binaries and libraries are now searched here first, effectively _hiding_ the system version.
 If you are interested, you can look at everything the module does with the `show` command (the [modulefile reference](http://modules.sourceforge.net/man/modulefile.html) may come in handy):

 ```bash